APRA super heatmap, SMSF basics, Independent financial advisers, Investing in retirement, Downsizer contributions, Latest super fund performance

 An SMSF is a private super fund you manage yourself, giving you more control over how your retirement savings are invested.
 We look at how they work and some of the benefits and drawbacks of going it alone.Read more

-All super funds must satisfy the sole purpose test to be eligible to receive the tax concessions available under Australian superannuation legislation.
-All super funds (including SMSFs) must satisfy the sole purpose test.
+All super funds (including SMSFs) must satisfy the sole purpose test to be eligible to receive the tax concessions available under Australian superannuation legislation.
 We take a look at how the sole purpose test is administered and how you can ensure your SMSF meets the requirements.Read more

 Having your own SMSF can be a rewarding experience, provided your fund is set up correctly from the get-go.
 Here are the nine steps required to get your SMSF up and running.Read more